Skip to footer content

 $vbLabelText $csharpLabel

-The ChromePdfRenderer class handles the conversion processing, transforming your HTML into a PDF document.
-Setting the Content-Disposition header to "inline" tells the browser to display the PDF rather than download it.
-This creates a smooth PDF viewer experience where users can view PDF files directly in their web application.
-The above code demonstrates how straightforward it is to create professional PDFs.
+The ChromePdfRenderer class handles the conversion, transforming your HTML into a PDF document.
+Setting the Content-Disposition header to inline tells the browser to display the PDF rather than download it.
+This creates a smooth PDF viewer experience where users can view files directly in their web application.

-The Content-Disposition header controls whether browsers display or download PDFs.
-Setting it to "inline" enables in-browser viewing, while "attachment" forces download—crucial for your viewer's behavior.
+The Content-Disposition HTTP header controls whether browsers display or download PDFs.
+Setting it to inline enables in-browser viewing, while attachment forces a download -- this distinction drives your viewer's core behavior.
 Modern browsers respect this header and will display PDFs using their built-in viewers when set to inline.
-You can also add custom headers for caching control or security purposes.
+The MDN documentation on Content-Disposition provides the full specification for this header.

 For improved security, consider implementing permission settings to prevent copying or printing.
 IronPDF supports 128-bit encryption for sensitive documents.